Aakash 2: Hardware

 The hardware is fixed, and the product has been described as a stable and usable commercial product.
 The 7” screen is capacitive multi-touch (800x480), with pinch and zoom support.
 The tablet's boot-up time is 46 seconds.
 Battery life is up to 3 hours on the 3000 mAh battery.

 Ubislate 7C+

-Ubislate 7C+ (also regarded as Aakash 3) was released in November 2012 with SIM functionality, providing GPRS and EDGE service, along with Wi-Fi.
+Ubislate 7C+(EDGE) (also regarded as Aakash 3) was released in November 2012 with SIM functionality, providing GPRS and EDGE service, along with Wi-Fi.
 It runs on Android OS 4.0.3 Ice Cream Sandwich and has a front-facing VGA Camera.
 It has a 512 MB RAM and ARM Cortex A8 processor, clocked at 1.5 GHz.

 Made in China controversies

 Newspapers have accused DataWind of reselling a product which was designed and manufactured in China, purchased off-the-shelf and then sold in India.
 DataWind in its response to the accusation, said that they sourced the kits from China and assembled and programmed them in India at its facilities in Amritsar, Punjab, and Delhi, and then supplied the same to the Indian Government HRD.
 Chinese manufacturers have said that they sold "ready-to-use" tablets to Datawind.